 Music by Jan Bang, Erik Honoré and Arve Henriksen.
 Text by Paal-Helge Haugen.

 Produced by Erik Honoré, from Uncommon Deities by Jan Bang & Erik Honoré, featuring David Sylvian, Sidsel Endresen & Arve Henriksen, samadhisound, 2012.

 Recorded and mixed by Jan Bang and Erik Honoré at Punkt Studio, Kristiansand.

 David Sylvian voice recorded by David Sylvian at samadhisound.

 Text © Paal-Helge Haugen

-Many thanks to Erik Honoré for his contribution to this post, all quotes are from our 2018 conversation unless indicated.
+Many thanks to Erik Honoré for his generous contribution to this post.
+Full sources and acknowledgments can be found here.
 Thanks also to Alf Solbakken for the use of his image from Punkt 2011.

 ‘Jan and Erik have produced a piece of real beauty.
 I couldn’t ask for better collaborators.’
 David Sylvian, 2012